-Attendance Policy: Attendance and engagement are the most critical activities for success in this course.
-The instructor maintains records of the student's attendance and submission of assignments throughout the semester.
-The student is expected to attend at least eighty percent (80%) of the total class meetings and submit at least eighty percent (80%) of the class assignments to have the best chance of success.
-If the student fails to meet these minimum requirements, the instructor can remove the student from the class with an X, upon their discretion, to help the student from harming their GPA.
-If the student cannot receive an X, the instructor will assign an F.
+Attendance Policy: Attendance and effort are the most important activities for success in this course.
+The instructor maintains records of the student's engagement throughout the semester.
+The student will be allowed to miss twenty percent (20%) of class assignments for the semester, for any reason.
+Should this number be exceeded, the instructor has the right to drop the student with a grade of F or an X, depending on the instructor's discretion.
 Furthermore, unless given specific permission, students are expected to be IN THE CLASS ROOM for class each class day.
 If any student abuses the virtual component of this course, the instructor has the right to drop the student with a grade of F or an X, depending on the instructor's discretion.
 That is, if a student doesn't attend class in person for an extended period of time as determined by the instructor, that student is subject to being dropped from the course by the instructor.